FAQs

 Workshops that do not enroll a required minimum number of students 4 days prior to the start of the workshop may be cancelled.
 Young people that have paid for a cancelled workshop will receive a refund or may apply credit to another workshop.

-YPW will NOT refund a workshop fee for a cancelation initiated by the participant.
-We will issue a credit to be used for another workshop.
+YPW will NOT refund a workshop fee for a cancellation initiated by the participant.

 YPW Camps